 What is the meaning of CapEx software?

 A capital expenditure workflow software is specially designed to allow the budget approval process to flow quickly and smoothly.
 And, without incurring any inefficiencies throughout.
 Capital expenditure software aims to digitse CapEx workflow.
 It enables businesses to standardize, track and approve requests, all in a single platform.
-Using an automated capital expenditure workflow helps speed up requests and approvals while aligning with strategic goals.
+Using an automated capital expenditure workflow helps speed up requests and budgets approvals while aligning with strategic goals.

 Digitalising CapEx approvals helps reduce cost, save time, enhance productivity and improve profitability.
 Overall, a digital capital expenditure process capitalizes on the saying “work smarter, not harder”.